 Tables

 Table 1.
-Casts made from the molds taken from the concrete Dipodocus of Vernal.
-This table represents a synthesis of three sources of information: a list maintained by Dinolab and forwarded by Brian D. Curtice; James H. Madsen’s (1993) memorandum to Mary Dawson (Carnegie Museum) and Alden H. Hamlin (Utah Field House); and an accounting made by Dinolab to Steve Sroke shortly after he started work at the Field House (Dinolab 2001).
+Casts made from the molds taken from the concrete Diplodocus of Vernal.
+This table represents a synthesis of three sources of information: a list maintained by Dinolab and forwarded by Brian D. Curtice; James H. Madsen’s (1993) memorandum to Mary Dawson (Carnegie Museum) and Alden H. Hamlin (Utah Field House); and an accounting made by Dinolab to Steve Sroka shortly after he started work at the Field House (Dinolab 2001).
 The first of these lists specific cities that the casts were sent to, includes dates, and extends to #13; the second lists only the first four casts, lists clients, gives regions rather than cites, and notes what royalties were paid; the third notes where payments were made “in kind” as contribution towards the cost of a Stegosaurus cast.
 Note that Dinolab’s numbering of the casts does not proceed in chronological order, and that casts 9–12 are not recorded in the available documents.